Russo-Turkish War (1877–1878): Serbo-Turkish War and diplomatic maneuvering

 As the fighting in Bosnia and Herzegovina continued, Serbia suffered a string of setbacks and asked the European powers to mediate an end to the war.
 A joint ultimatum by the European powers forced the Porte to give Serbia a one-month truce and start peace negotiations.
 Turkish peace conditions however were refused by European powers as too harsh.
 In early October, after the truce expired, the Turkish army resumed its offensive and the Serbian position quickly became desperate.
 On 31 October, Russia issued an ultimatum requiring the Ottoman Empire to stop the hostilities and sign a new truce with Serbia within 48 hours.
-This was supported by the partial mobilization of the Russian army (up to 20 divisions).
-The Sultan accepted the conditions of the ultimatum.
+This was supported by the partial mobilization of the Imperial Russian Army (up to 20 divisions).
+Sultan Abdul Hamid II accepted the conditions of the ultimatum.

-To resolve the crisis, on 11 December 1876, the Constantinople Conference of the Great Powers was opened in Constantinople (to which the Turks were not invited).
+To resolve the crisis, on 11 December 1876, the Constantinople Conference of the Great Powers was opened in Constantinople (to which Ottoman representatives were not invited).
 A compromise solution was negotiated, granting autonomy to Bulgaria, Bosnia and Herzegovina under the joint control of European powers.
 The Ottomans, however, refused to sacrifice their independence by allowing international representatives to oversee the institution of reforms and sought to discredit the conference by announcing on 23 December, the day the conference was closed, that a constitution was adopted that declared equal rights for religious minorities within the Empire.
-The Ottomans attempted to use this manoeuver to get their objections and amendments to the agreement heard.
+The Ottomans attempted to use this maneuver to get their objections and amendments to the agreement heard.
 When they were rejected by the Great Powers, the Ottoman Empire announced its decision to disregard the results of the conference.

-On 15 January 1877, Russia and Austria-Hungary signed a written agreement confirming the results of an earlier Reichstadt Agreement in July 1876.
+On 15 January 1877, Russia and Austria-Hungary signed a written agreement confirming the results of the earlier Reichstadt Agreement of July 1876.
 This assured Russia of the benevolent neutrality of Austria-Hungary in the impending war.
-These terms meant that in case of war Russia would do the fighting and Austria would derive most of the advantage.
+These terms meant that in case of war Russia would do the fighting and Austria-Hungary would derive most of the advantage.
 Russia therefore made a final effort for a peaceful settlement.
 After reaching an agreement with its main Balkan rival and with anti-Ottoman sympathies running high throughout Europe due to the Bulgarian atrocities and the rejection of the Constantinople agreements, Russia finally felt free to declare war.